 5 Ways To Deal With A Family Member's Health Crisis

 It has not been an easy 2017 for me so far.
-My family has been through so much in past few months that when I think about it my head spins.
+My family has been through so much in past few months that when I think about it makes my head spin.
 My grandmother passed away in April and couple weeks after that my father suffered a major stroke.
 To say it has been easy would be lying.
-So, I have decided to write about, like all writers and bloggers do, so that I can share the tips I have learned during these difficult times.
+So, I have decided to write about it, like all writers and bloggers do, so that I can share the tips I have learned during these difficult times.

 Prepare To Cry: There is nothing more sickening then getting the phone call that tells you that your father is in the hospital.
 It is always a shocking phone call that no one wants to get.
 I will admit that when I first visited him in the hospital I had two emotional break downs.
 It was difficult.
 So what I learned was to allow myself to cry, it is more than okay to be shaken up and worried; or even scared when something like this happens.
 So, cry but don't do it in front of the person who is sick.
 This moment, although affects you is not about you.
 It is so important to put on a brave face for your loved ones because I'm sure they are more scared than you.